tarunpahade/Assignment_Autochecker/README.md

 (b.)
 Add Response From AI.

-Add cookie restriction maybe later in /assignments/:id
+Add cookie restriction maybe later in /assignments/:id Complete upload file type in /student allow js upload.

 Add Generate Report which generates for the teacher as well as students

-Imp Do Not use the ThemeProvider Causing errors useContext
+Imp Do Not use the ThemeProvider Causing errors useContext Password of classteacher is 54321
+Password of student is 12345
+Teacher Username Ms. Pallavi S.Dakhore